 - Cap off your weekend with ‘Sundays at Stockies’, where DJ’s play across three stages until late!

-The Stock Exchange Hotel was established in 1863 and is located right in the heart of Brisbane’s CBD.
+The Stock Exchange Hotel was established in 1863 and is located right in the heart of Brisbane’s business district.
 The rooftop bar has a unique city-scape vista, surrounded by skyscrapers and high-risers.
 There are multiple dining areas to choose from, and a modern bistro menu offering traditional pub food as well as contemporary dishes.

 Brisbane Marketplace, Rocklea